metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 Optional:

-- `password` (Attributes) The secret in the service monitor namespace that contains the passwordfor authentication. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--basic_auth--password))
+- `password` (Attributes) 'password' specifies a key of a Secret containing the password forauthentication. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--basic_auth--password))
-- `username` (Attributes) The secret in the service monitor namespace that contains the usernamefor authentication. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--basic_auth--username))
+- `username` (Attributes) 'username' specifies a key of a Secret containing the username forauthentication. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--basic_auth--username))

 <a id="nestedatt--spec--monitoring--endpoints--basic_auth--password"></a>
 ### Nested Schema for `spec.monitoring.endpoints.basic_auth.password`